 - Cyber Resiliency Reviews / Cybersecurity Evaluation Tool

 - Multi-Jurisdiction Improvised Explosive Device Security Planning Workshop

 - National Counter-Improvised Explosive Device Capabilities Analysis Database Assessment

 - National Infrastructure Simulation and Analysis Center Modeling

 - Risk Mitigation and Awareness Training

-Each RRAP produces a Resiliency Assessment report with key findings.
+Results from RRAP activities, research, and analysis is presented ina Resiliency Assessment report with key findings.

 - Key findings concentrate on regionally significant issues tied to the RRAP focus and present options for consideration for enhanced resilience.

 - Key findings are reviewed by RRAP participants prior to publication, can be used as a model for resilience improvements in similar situations beyond the immediate project, and serve as the basis for follow-up activities.

 - Facility owners and operators, regional organizations, and government agencies use the Resiliency Assessment and key findings to guide strategic investments in equipment, planning, training, and resources to enhance the resilience and protection of facilities, surrounding communities, and entire regions.